canada-ca/OS-Advisory_Conseil-SO/1_About.md

 _Non-member attendance_

-Advisory board meetings will be open to the public.Non-members are encouraged to attend advisory board meetings to listen to the discussion as well as ask questions.
+Advisory board meetings will be open to the public.
+Non-members are encouraged to attend advisory board meetings to listen to the discussion as well as ask questions.

 **Mandate**